 How to make this:

-Cut chunks of watermelon flesh and blitz in a food processor until it becomes a liquid.
+Cut chunks of watermelon flesh and blitz them in a food processor until it becomes a liquid.
 Strain the juice from the pulp through a sieve into a bowl and measure out 3 cups.
-In a small pot heat 1/2 a cup of the juice with the sugar and the mint and bring to the boil allowing the sugar to dissolve and the mint to infuse.
+In a small pot heat 1/2 a cup of the juice with the sugar and the mint and bring to a boil allowing the sugar to dissolve and the mint to infuse.
 Allow this to cool and strain the mint leaves.
 Add the sugar syrup to the watermelon juice and add the salt, vodka and lime juice.
 Freeze in an ice cream machine until it has solidified.

 This sorbet leans towards being quite granita-ish so would be the perfect ending to a rich meal or as a palate cleanser between courses.
 It tastes just like frozen watermelon but only better.